iamanimesh11/Real-time-traffic-and-weather-ETL-project-Streamlit-app/README.md

 - **Data Lake Integration:**
   Archive historical traffic and weather data to a data lake for long-term analysis and trend forecasting.
 ---

+Remarks :
+As we know in Data Engineering project,its impossible to bear cost of production and only way is to do everything locally for showcasing a project.

 ## 👤 Author